 Created is fully focused on the kinds of practical skills employers are crying out for, so you'll instantly put yourself ahead in the pack when it comes to applying for jobs.
 On their courses, you'll be working on real-world briefs, and get feedback from real-world pros, so it's light years away from the stuffy world of traditional academia.

 Meanwhile, if you're happy with both your print and digital design skills, how about adding motion to the mix?
 The much-in-demand skill can make you much more employable, whether you work as a motion designer or as a graphic designer with extra strings to your bow.
-So check out Created's Motion Design Foundation and Visual Design Professional courses.
+So check out Created's Motion Design Foundation and Motion Design Professional courses.
 And if you're not sure how to choose between them, discover the main differences between them here.